Runtime Interface

 }

-After the AimRTCore instance calls the Initialize method, you can create a module using CreateModule, which returns an aimrt::CoreRef handle.
-Developers can directly use this handle to call some framework methods, such as RPC or Log.
-This approach does not have a clear Module boundary, which is not conducive to organizing large projects.
-It is generally only used for quickly creating small tools.
+After the Initialize method of the AimRTCore instance has been called, you can create a module via CreateModule, which returns an aimrt::CoreRef handle.
+Developers can directly invoke certain framework methods—such as RPC or logging—based on this handle.
+In this mode there is no clear Module boundary, which makes it unsuitable for organizing large projects; it is generally used only for quickly building small utilities.

-Here is a simple example that implements a function to publish channel messages.
-The main.cc file that developers need to write is as follows:
+Below is a simple example that implements a channel message publisher; the main.cc file that developers need to write is as follows:

 #include "core/aimrt_core.h"